 Buyers need to understand the mechanics of obtaining hourly certificates, adopt best practices to ensure the price and choice of supplier is optimised, and then apply the certificates strategically to support net zero goals.

-The second is the need to determine the organisation's electricity consumption mix.
+The need to determine the organisation's electricity consumption mix

 To benefit from hourly matching you first need to gather your current consumption data and create a consumption profile.